Bobik77/Digital_electronic_project/README.md

 ### `sound_logic.vhd`
 ![diagram_pwm](Doc/img/diagram_sound_logic2.png)

 The module sortes the input into 6 beeping states.
-The freqency of beeping increases with the decreasing distance from the sensors.
-For the nearist state the speaker makes sound constantly.
+The frequency of beeping increases with the decreasing distance from the sensors.
+For the nearest state the speaker makes sound constantly.
 Input is 1b from `PWM.vhd` and 3b from `control_unit.vhd` for detection of state.
 Output is 1b which goes to speaker.